MLHale/insure-layered-solutions/finalreport.md

 6. Dragging your mouse across the bottom most three lines magnifies the view on the top three lines.

 7. Results should be returned on three separate lines, one for each vendor and a combined attack window.

+8. Help button gives information about list of vendors to search.

 8. Below the timelines will also display columns of each vendors vulnerabilities ID’s and Severity level.